mdalai/url-checker/README.md

 1. To start the program, double click "run.py" file under the **Batch** folder :file_folder:.
 2. Input your Blackboard username and password, click 'Load Courses' button.
 All courses under your username will be loaded in the left side window.
 3. To select/delete courses, double click the course row.
 It will appear/disappear on the right side window.
 4. After selection is done, click 'Check URLs' button :black_square_button: to start the URL checking process.
 It may takes longer time if many courses have chosen.
 Await patiently.
+You should the progress in the command terminal.
 5. After the program done running, 3 csv files will be generated in **result** folder :file_folder:.
 Each file inlcudes following info: location, hyperlink text, URL, status.
    * "xx_broken.csv": all broken links are listed in the file.
    * "xx_check.csv": links that need to be checked furtherly.